mitoc/website/_pages/rentals/intervale-manual.md

 ### Propane Heater

 Intervale is heated by a propane heater.
 Directions for lighting the furnace are found on the panel on the bottom of the heater after removing the cover.
+Note that it may take a full minute or two of holding the black knob down in the "PILOT" position before the spark will ignite the pilot light.

 ### The Kitchen and Stove